thin-edge/thin-edge.io/docs/src/references/init-system-config.md

 |`enable`|The command to enable a service by the init system|
 |`disable`|The command to disable a service by the init system|
 |`is_active`|The command to check if the service is running by the init system|

+## Default settings

+If the `system.toml` file does not exist, then thin-edge will assume that you are using Systemd, and use `/bin/systemctl` to control the services.